Check out our new lower rates.

 What sorts of financing can you get for a vehicle repair?

+Drivers who can’t afford vehicle repair with their own emergency savings can consider a number of financing options, including personal loans and credit cards.
 While title loans and payday loans are alternatives, they’re generally a risky solution that could lead to car repossession, major debt, or even bankruptcy.
-Similarly, some mechanics may offer their own financing, but Consumer Reports warns that these loans can be predatory, with interest rates up to 189%.
+Similarly, some mechanics may offer their own financing, but the interest rates can be very high.

 Is getting a personal loan to repair a car a good idea?

 If you can’t afford to repair your car out of pocket, a personal loan can be a good idea.
-Personal loans may have lower rates than a credit card, and making on-time payments on your loan could even help boost your credit score.
+Personal loans may have lower rates than a credit card, and making on-time payments on your loan could even help build your credit score.

 Photo credit: iStock/demaerre